NaughtySora/patterns/lib/solid/4-ISP/description.md

 Logic compose of 4 smaller programs with district small functionality.

-cat - concatenate files and print on the standard output grep - prints lines that match patterns uniq - filters lines of text sort - sorts files of text
+1. cat - concatenate files and print on the standard output.
+2. grep - prints lines that match patterns.
+3. uniq - filters lines of text.
+4. sort - sorts files of text.

 #### Example - array processing js
 process array of numbers 1,2,3,4.

-filter - remove odd numbers from array. map - make a square of a natural numbers. sort - sort number from bigger to smaller.
+1. filter - remove odd numbers from array.
+2. map - make a square of a natural numbers.
+3. sort - sort number from bigger to smaller.